 Section 8521.
-Maintenance of Effort under Title VIII - Other Provisions;
+Maintenance of Effort under Title VIII -Other Provisions;

 - 17. It will ensure that funds are expended in accordance with the school division's approved application or amended application.
 In the event the local division needs to expend funds in any manner other than stipulated in the approved application, the plan must be amended using the amendment process provided by the Department of Education.
-The application must be amended before funds can be expended for activities not approved in the original application; - C. It will collect and disseminate information collected under Section 1111 in a manner that protects the privacy of individuals: - D. It will adhere to the provisions of the Federal Funding Transparency and Accountability Act (FFATA), and will obtain a valid DUNS number prior to applying for funds. - V. It will comply with Section 22.1-277.07, of the Code of Virginia that requires the expulsion for one year of any student determined to have brought a firearm to school.
+The application must be amended before funds can be expended for activities not approved in the original application: - C. It will collect and disseminate information collected under Section 1111 in a manner that protects the privacy of individuals; - D. It will adhere to the provisions of the Federal Funding Transparency and Accountability Act (FFATA), and will obtain a valid DUNS number prior to applying for funds; - E. It will comply with the provisions of 2 CFR part 200 section 200.116, which prohibits the purchase of certain telecommunications and video surveillance services or equipment as described in Public Law 115-232, section 889. - V. It will comply with Section 22.1-277.07, of the Code of Virginia that requires the expulsion for one year of any student determined to have brought a firearm to school.
 A description of each incident, the name of the school concerned, the number of students expelled from each school, and the type of firearm used in each instance of expulsion will be reported to the Virginia Department of Education in compliance with provisions under Section 8561 (Gun-Free Schools Act).
 This agency has a policy that requires referral to the criminal justice or the juvenile delinquency system of any student who brings a firearm or weapon to school; and - VI.
 It will participate, if selected, in the state National Assessment of Educational Progress in 4th and 8th grade reading and mathematics carried out under Section 303 of the National Assessment of Educational Progress Act.